 In 2022, supported by a University of Glasgow–Smithsonian Institution Knowledge Exchange Award, a 6-month Smithsonian Postdoctoral Fellowship, and a grant from the Coral Conservation Society, I established a series of experiments at the Smithsonian Marine Station to investigate how ocean deoxygenation — the loss of oxygen from warming coastal waters — affects different life stages of Caribbean corals.

-Our team examined larval settlement, early recruit survival, and adult coral metabolism across several key reef-building species.
+We looked at larval settlement, early recruit survival, and adult coral metabolism across several key reef-building species.
 We found that low oxygen conditions significantly reduced the survival of early coral recruits in Orbicella faveolata and Colpophyllia natans, but not in Pseudodiploria strigosa — revealing clear species-specific differences in resilience.
-These results were published in:

 📄 Mallon, J.E. et al. (2023).
 “The influence of deoxygenation on Caribbean coral larval settlement and early survival.”
 Frontiers in Marine Science, 10. https://doi.org/10.3389/fmars.2023.1254965